godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 There's a few things to note here, the first and foremost being that the grenades are going to use :ref:`RigidBody <class_RigidBody>` nodes.
 We're going to use :ref:`RigidBody <class_RigidBody>` nodes for our grenades so they bounce around the world in a (somewhat) realistic manner.

 The second thing to note is ``Blast_Area``.
-This is a :ref:`Area <class_Area>` node that will represent the blast radius of the grenade.
+This is an :ref:`Area <class_Area>` node that will represent the blast radius of the grenade.

 Finally, the last thing to note is ``Explosion``.
 This is the :ref:`Particles <class_Particles>` node that will emit an explosion effect when the grenade explodes.
 One thing to note here is that we have ``One shot`` enabled.
 This is so we emit all of the particles at once.
-The particles are also emitting using world coordinates instead of local coordinates, so we have ``Local Coords`` unchecked as well.
+The particles are also emitted using world coordinates instead of local coordinates, so we have ``Local Coords`` unchecked as well.

 .. note:: If you want, you can see how the particles are set up by looking through the particle's ``Process Material`` and ``Draw Passes``.